Never underestimate the power of your mind.

 Internet

 The author is a practitioner and used those techniques.
-In some cases those can work; in other cases they will not work.
+In some cases, those can work; in others, they will not.
 All provided information is based on the author's experience.

 Greetings, my dear reader!

-This second article in a series with practical samples that you as an SQA engineer can apply in your professional journey and achieve certain successes.
-Here we start with hands-on samples of how to improve your impact directly on team performance and team delivery.
+This second article in a series offers practical samples you, as an SQA engineer, can apply in your professional journey to achieve success.
+Here, we start with hands-on samples on how to improve your impact directly on team performance and delivery.

 Let's continue our narration.